 Instead of giving our thoughts free rein to worry and spin out of control, we can take steps to hold them captive to the Word of God.
 When a hard situation threatens us, it takes discipline and practice to stop the flood of fear and worry, but we can try these:

 - Turn our minds toward Scripture and God’s awesome character.

 - Begin to worship God for His faithfulness and power.

 Friend, we won’t get this right every time, but we can make slow progress.

-Am I expecting every minute of 2020 to be more joyful and peaceful?
+Am I expecting every minute of my life to be more joyful and peaceful?
 That probably won’t happen.
 Instead, I am hoping to make small steps of progress in growing to become a more joyful, peaceful person as I learn to trust God and lean on Him more fully.